Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 # Step-by-Step Details

-## Step 1 - Lightweigth Documentation
+## Step 1 - Lightweight Documentation

 Document the implementation of our KSIs using Paramify Cloud with the FedRAMP 20x validations set.